jcaffey/dotfiles/README.md

 :::::::::::::::::::::::::::::::::::::::::::
 :::::::::::::::::::::::::::::::::::::::::::
 ```

-# todo - eslint-lsp doesnt seem to ensure installed!
-# todo - freaking setup nnn plugins for preview and opening text files!!! - also set default to -la
+todo - supress lua warnings in nvim config
-# todo - install a freaking align plugin for especially for terraform! - tabular
+todo - install a freaking align plugin for especially for terraform! - tabular
-# todo - add n

 # Fish setup
 don't forget to add /usr/local/bin/fish to /etc/shells and then chsh -s /usr/local/bin/fish